CafeFPS/r5_flowstate/README.md

 - Season 14 weapon data
 - Laser sights implemented
 - User friendly UI
+- "Exit challenge" buton when Escape is pressed.
 - Results UI, displays the challenge data at the end.
 - History UI, saves challenges data, useful to see your performance over time.
 - Classic Aim Trainer weapon available, this weapon is hitscan with no spread, no recoil and no delay.
 (Tile Frenzy, Smoothbot and other challenges are interesting to play with this weapon!)